lmashraf/coolest-game/README.md

 - `jenkins`: a folder that has all jenkins configuration presets such as JCASC file configuration, jenkins plugins and seed_job script as well as a few scripts to spin up the Jenkins instance.
 - `pipelines`: a folder with the Jenkinsfile pipeline scripts that shall run inside the generated jobs

-1. From the root folder, run the commands: `cd jenkins` then `./run_jenkins.sh`.
+1. From inside the `jenkins` folder, simply run `./run_jenkins.sh`.
-2. Optionally: While the Jenkins instance is up and running, execute `./startup/fix_docker_permissions.sh` to fix permission issues related to docker inside the Jenkins container.
+2. Optionally: While the Jenkins instance is up and running, execute `./fix_docker_permissions.sh` to fix permission issues related to docker inside the Jenkins container.
 3. The Jenkins instance starts on `https://localhost:8080` with the admin credentials defined in the Dockerfile `(admin:p@55w0rd)`

 ![login](https://github.com/lmashraf/coolest-game/blob/master/docs/1_jenkins_login.jpg?raw=true)